gridbugs/gridbugs.org/content/blog/porting-my-toy-ocaml-build-system-to-windows/index.md

 Hint: ...and then rerun 'dune pkg lock'
 ```

 I've seen this error before while building `ocamlformat`.
-Alice has its own
+Alice has [its own
-little opam repository which allows it to use the pre-compiled OCaml toolchain.
+little opam repository](https://github.com/alicecaml/alice-opam-repo) which
+allows it to use the pre-compiled relocatable OCaml toolchain.
+The relocatable
-The pre-compiled OCaml toolchain has a version which is not released on the main
+OCaml toolchain has a version which is not released on the main opam repository
-opam repository which means the `ocaml-system` package can't be used, so I
+which means the `ocaml-system` package can't be used, so I needed to make a new
-needed to make new version of `ocaml-system` matching the version of the
+version of `ocaml-system` matching the version of the pre-compiled toolchain
+(`5.3.1+relocatable`).
+I did this months ago when first getting Alice working
-pre-compiled toolchain (`5.3.1+relocatable`).
-My version of the `ocaml-system`
+on Linux and macOS but the version of the `ocaml-system` package originally had
-package originally had some logic preventing its installation on Windows (copied
+some logic preventing its installation on Windows (copied from the upstream
-from the upstream `ocaml-system` package), but that logic turned out to be
+`ocaml-system` package), but that logic turned out to be unnecessary for my use
-unnecessary for my use case so I just
+case so I just
 [deleted it](https://github.com/alicecaml/alice-opam-repo/commit/781db10863f3b7a3507842e88d0d3beeebd264ad).
 However I did so recently and that change hasn't made its way into Alice yet.
 Making that change to Alice was